• Home

 Apartment Security Technology: Metal Keys

 For large properties, apartment security technology has provided a solution for controlling metal apartment unit keys.
 Several vendors now make a computer-based key control system that safely stores and codes each key and can be password protected at multiple levels.
-When the backup unit key is retrieved, for example, the time, date, unit number, and person taking and returning the key is recorded.
+When the backup unit key is retrieved, for example, the time, date, unit number, and person taking and returning the key are recorded.
 The computer will know at all times what keys are in inventory and can print a key inventory history upon request.

 Apartment Security Technology: Doors, Windows, Locks